jminuse/lammps-fix-parameterize/README.md

 4. Put molecule file system.cml in orca output directory

-5.	python run_min_params.py run_name

-6. Get output from run_name_best.tersoff
+5. Run `python run_min_params.py RUN_NAME`.
+The output parameters will start to appear in lammps/RUN_NAME_best.tersoff.

-7. When error is reasonable (e.g. below 10%) copy run_name_best.tersoff to md_input.tersoff
+7. When error is reasonable (e.g. below 10%) `cp lammps/RUN_NAME_best.tersoff lammps/md_input.tersoff`.
+This allows you to run an annealing job with these parameters using `python run_normal.py RUN_NAME_2`

-8.	python run_normal.py run_name

-9. See what went wrong and adjust parameter guess or data set.
-Frames from view lammps/run_name can be used as example structures
+9. See what went wrong and adjust parameter guess (lammps/input.tersoff), bounds, or data set.
+Frames from `view lammps/RUN_NAME_2` can be used as example structures.